osscar-org/widget-bandsplot/README.md

 ```

 One can plot several band structure input files together with the widget.
-The format of the DOS input dict is validate by the [PDOS Schema](https://raw.githubusercontent.com/osscar-org/widget-bandsplot/main/widget_bandsplot/schemas/pdos.json), the exampla valid input is:
+One exampla valid input is:

 ```python
 dos_data = {